sussjb99/Portable-USB-Drive-Integrity-Suite/README.md

 The suite works with USB flash drives, portable HDDs/SSDs, and other removable storage devices.
 It never modifies files unless you explicitly choose to run a recovery procedure.

-This software is designed to be small in size and should be installed and run directly from your storage external devices.
+This software is designed to be small in size and should be installed and run directly from external storage devices.

 This software is was written in C++, Powershell, and the bat scripting language.